Philadelphia Greyhound Terminal: 21st century

 On August 2, 2022, it was announced that the Philadelphia 76ers planned to buy the site of the Philadelphia Greyhound Terminal in order to construct the 76 Place at Market East arena that was planned to open in 2031 (the arena project was abandoned in January 2025).
 Walsh As a result, the Greyhound terminal would have to relocate, with possible locations including the former Philadelphia Police Department headquarters at 750 Race Street and the area of 30th Street Station.

 On June 27, 2023, Greyhound moved their bus terminal from 10th and Filbert streets to a storefront along Market Street between 6th and 7th streets.
 The move was made as part of Greyhound shifting from a model with terminal bus stops to curbside bus stops.
-The bus terminal along Market Street, which serves Greyhound, Peter Pan, and Flixbus, consists of a building with ticket machines and an office staffed by agents, with the buses stopping along the curb.
-The terminal does not have restrooms or a shelter to protect riders waiting for buses from the elements.
-The relocation of the bus terminal has drawn criticism from riders.
+The curbside stop along Market Street, which served Greyhound, Peter Pan, and Flixbus, consisted of a building with ticket machines and an office staffed by agents, with the buses stopping along the curb.
+The stop did not have restrooms or a shelter to protect riders waiting for buses from the elements.
+The relocation of the bus terminal to a curbside stop drew criticism from riders.